PirminHndlg/FW-Msg/README.md

 ## Prerequisites
 - Python 3.8 or higher
 - Django 4.2 or higher
+- Node.js 16 or higher (for frontend dependencies)
 - Redis (for Celery tasks and caching)
 - SMTP server for email notifications
 - VAPID keys for web push notifications (optional)